einalem1234/nd-proj-IdentifyCustomerSegments/README.md

 │   └── raw
 ├── ~~models~~                   <- No models have been extracted.
 ├── notebooks
-├── ~~src~~                      <- All coding has been done in notebooks.
+├── submissions 		 <- Zipped versions of the uploaded files for each submission ├── ~~src~~                      <- All coding has been done in notebooks.
 └── ~~tests~~                    <- No tests have been done.
 ```